joshuaxiao13/CP-Stash/AtCoder Educational DP/README.md

 # E - Knapsack 2

-This problem is extremely similar to problem D - Knapsack 2.
-So similar in fact, I thought it was the same exact problem, so I submitted the code from the previous problem, and got WA.
+This problem is extremely similar to problem D - Knapsack 1.
 Again, we want to find the maximum value of items we can put inside our knapsack.

 The difference between problem D and E are their **constraints**.
 In both problems, we have at most 100 items, but in problem D, the capacity of the knapsack is at most ```1e5``` whereas in problem E, the capacity is at most ```1e9```.
 This is a ***huge*** difference, because it means we can't use the exact same approach in problem D.
 We can't possibly store a billion dp values in array.
 So, we need to modify our approach.